 He was booked into the San Juan County Adult Detention Center on May 25.

 During a July 24 arraignment, Wilson pleaded not guilty to the charges in district court.

 Gurnee filed a motion on July 26 to relieve Wilson from the requirement of posting a bond or set a hearing to address his conditions of release, according to court documents.

 The motion stated Wilson was being held on a $20,000 cash-only bond and that he was "indigent" and unable to post the bail.

 It also stated Wilson was a long-time resident of San Juan County with family ties to the community and there was no indication he was a flight risk.

 A hearing on the motion took place on Aug.
-2 where Trial Attorney Brian Decker of the San Juan County District Attorney's Office told Judge John Dean Jr. the DA's office recommended Wilson remain in custody, according to a copy of the hearing transcript.
+2 where the prosecution told Judge John Dean Jr. the DA's office recommended Wilson remain in custody, but understood how that would be problematic, according to a review of an audio recording of the hearing.

 Dustin O’Brien, San Juan County Chief deputy district attorney, told The Daily Times no motion was filed by the district attorney's office to hold Wilson without bond because he was already in custody on the $25,000 cash-only bond.

 Judge Dean released Wilson on a $25,000 unsecured appearance bond during the Aug.
 2 hearing with several conditions of release, according to court documents.

 Some of the conditions included requiring Wilson to wear a GPS monitor, releasing him into the custody of his mother and requiring him to not leave his mother's residence between 6 p.m. and 6 a.m., according to a copy of the judge's order.